Water Rate Adjustment

 Project Highlight: Ozone Treatment Upgrade

-Ozone treatment has been a vital part of providing safe drinking water since the facility opened in 1994.
-After more than 30 years of service, some original equipment is nearing the end of its service life, and replacement parts and skilled technicians are increasingly difficult to source.
+Ozone treatment has been a vital part of providing safe drinking water since the treatment facility opened in 1994.
+After more than 30 years of service, some original equipment is nearing the end of its service life, and replacement parts and skilled technicians are increasingly difficult to find.
 For a service as essential as drinking water, redundancy is critical to ensuring uninterrupted operations.
 Proactive investment in new ozone equipment enhances reliability, safeguards public health, and strengthens the resiliency of water service.
+The proposed 2026 budget includes funding for new ozone treatment equipment.

 Low Income Rate Program